FaceTime Like A Pro (eBook)

 While Cache files are one type of temporary files, Application Support files are another.
 Many applications create support files to manage the app’s data.

-But when you uninstall any app, these support files might be left as residue or backup if you ever install that application again.
+But when you uninstall an app, these support files might remain as residue or as a backup if you ever reinstall that app.
 Removing these files can save space and reduce System Data storage on your Mac.

 Nonetheless, follow these simple instructions to delete Application Support files from your Mac: